A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Overview of Dataset Refinement

 \subsection{Taxonomy}

 According to Section~\ref{sec:summary_problems}, it can be known that there are some problems in the dataset that can hinder the training of the model.
-To solve these data problems, the computer vision community has explored data optimization.
-As shown in Section~\ref{data_optimizations}, we classify data optimization methods into three directions, namely data sampling, data subset selection, and active learning.
-Each direction can be used to solve different data problems, \eg data sampling can be used to solve class imbalance, dataset biases, noisy labels, \etc. In addition, it can achieve different effects by solving different data problems, \ie solving the inherent problems of data, such as class imbalance and noise labeling, can improve the robustness of the model.
-According to the taxonomy of this paper shown in Fig.~\ref{fig:Taxonomy}, we classify the problems according to the achieved effects, and later review the data optimization methods in detail according to each problem.
+To solve these data problems, the computer vision community has explored dataset refinement.
+As shown in Section~\ref{data_optimizations}, we classify dataset refinement methods into three directions, namely data sampling, data subset selection, and active learning.
+Each direction can be used to solve different data problems, \eg data sampling can be used to solve class imbalance, dataset biases, and noisy labels.
+In addition, it can achieve different effects by solving different data problems, \ie solving the inherent problems of data, such as class imbalance and noise labeling, can improve the robustness of the model.
+According to the taxonomy of this article shown in Fig.~\ref{fig:Taxonomy}, we classify the problems according to the achieved effects, and later review the dataset refinement methods in detail according to each problem.